 How to Write a Research Paper.
 Most university courses involve some sort of extended writing assignment, usually in the form of a research paper.

 Papers normally require that a student identify a broad area of research related to the course, focus the topic through some general background reading, identify a clear research question, marshal primary and secondary resources to answer the question, and present the argument in a clear and creative manner, with proper citations.
 That is the theory, at least.
 But how do you go about doing it all?
 This brief guide provides some answers.

+It's a good idea to evaluate your research question before completing the research exercise (Exercise 3) and to Ask the writing tutor for feedback on your research question.
+Topic/Issue A topic is what the essay or research paper is about.
+A. Question A: 1.
+Next Step.
+Introduction to the Scientific Method.
 Introduction to the Scientific Method The scientific method is the process by which scientists, collectively and over time, endeavor to construct an accurate (that is, reliable, consistent and non-arbitrary) representation of the world.
 Recognizing that personal and cultural beliefs influence both our perceptions and our interpretations of natural phenomena, we aim through the use of standard procedures and criteria to minimize those influences when developing a theory.